New Hampshire Medicaid Long Term Care Eligibility for 2025

 new-hampshire-medicaid

 ii.
-One home is exempt (equity limit $688,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
-New Hampshire allows a Medicaid recipient to use some income to maintain their residence if a doctor believes he/she is likely to return home within three months.
-If the home is rented or otherwise income producing the state does not require a sale of the home.
-If the home is owned jointly with another person who refuses to sell the home then the home will not become a disqualifying asset.
+One home is exempt (equity limit $730,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
+New Hampshire allows a Medicaid recipient to use some income to maintain their residence if a doctor believes they are likely to return home within three months.
+If the home is rented or income-producing, the state does not require a sale of the home.
+If the home is owned jointly with another person who refuses to sell, the home will not become a disqualifying asset.
 Whenever an institutionalized person sells a previously exempted residence, the money from the sale becomes a countable asset.
-The recipient may then lose eligibility for Medicaid until he/she has spent down the money and their countable resources are once again $2,500 or less.
+The recipient may then lose eligibility for Medicaid until they have spent down the money and their countable resources are once again $2,500 or less.

-• If the Medicaid recipient is the sole owner of the home with no spouse or child residing in it, and has no expectation of return, then the house must be sold within six months.
-The six month period can be extended if there is viable evidence the homeowner has been trying to sell the house at fair market value.
+• If the Medicaid recipient is the sole owner of the home with no spouse or child residing in it and has no expectation of return, the house must be sold within six months.
+The six-month period can be extended if there is viable evidence the homeowner has been trying to sell the house at fair market value.

 iii.
 One car.